-It's 4th of July weekend and what better way to celebrate America's freedom then by doing something that's, well, free?!
-From fireworks (of course!) to swimming pools, and plenty in between, here are 5 fun things happening in Manhattan to make the most of the long 2018 holiday weekend, without breaking the bank.
+Fourth of July weekend is almost upon us, and what better way to celebrate America's Independence than by doing something that's... free!
+From fireworks (of course!) to swimming pools, here are five fun things happening in Manhattan.
+You'll make the most of the 2019 holiday weekend without breaking the bank.

 Watch the Fireworks

-Nothing says 4th of July revelry like fireworks bursting overhead, and no destination does Independence Day pyrotechnics better than New York City.
-Now in its 42nd year, Macy's plays host to the nation's largest 4th of July fireworks display, illuminating the evening skies above the East River this year.
-Here's everything you need to know about making the most out of the 2018 celebration: Macy's 4th of July Fireworks in NYC.
+Nothing says Fourth of July Revelry like fireworks bursting overhead.
+And no destination does Independence Day pyrotechnics better than New York City.
+Macy's plays host to the nation's largest Fourth of July fireworks display, illuminating the evening skies above Brooklyn and the East River.
+Here's everything you need to know about making the most of the 2019 celebration: Macy's 4th of July Fireworks in NYC.

 Take a Dip in a Pool

 With temperatures rising opt to cool down at a watery oasis.
 Manhattanites have a dozen outdoor public pools — along with four additional "mini-pools" — to choose from, run by the New York City Department of Parks & Recreation, and best of all, they're free.
 NYC's Outdoor public pool season goes until Sunday, September 8, 2019 (with additional indoor pools that are open year round.)